gvwilson/thirdbit/src/fiction/makers-return/index.md

 leaving just the soft wheeze of the air circulation system and the intermittent beeping of the ship's displays for her to listen to.
+*So much for 'private channel',* she thought despondently.
+Maybe once the ark landed she would finally be able to do something without someone or something watching.
+She wondered if that would feel strange.

-Captain Leung's excursion turned out to be less exciting than a ride on the virtual merry-go-round.
+At first Captain Leung's excursion was less exciting than a ride on the virtual merry-go-round.
-She watched through the camera on his helmet as he swung out through the hatch, clipped a line to a guide wire, opened a panel, and replaced one nondescript rectangular bit of something or other with another that looked identical.
+She watched through the camera on his helmet as he swung out through the hatch, clipped a tether to a guide wire, opened a panel, and replaced one nondescript rectangular bit of something or other with another that looked identical.
 That done,
-he closed the panel and clambered back through the hatch.
+he closed the panel,
+turned around,

-He turned around and paused for a moment.
+and paused for a moment.
 "Quite the view, isn't it?" he said, his voice echoing slightly.

 "Yeah."
-A quarter circle of white-blue-green filled one corner of the hatch.
+A quarter circle of white-blue-green filled one corner of camera's view.
 The sun was about to set,
 but no,
 she could see that was wrong.